Updated on: 2/22/2019

 In most cases, workers who were injured on the job or the families of workers who were killed on the job do not sue the employer.
 In some cases, however, a third party such as a contractor may be liable for creating hazardous working conditions.
 If a third party is liable, they may have insurance such as business or homeowner’s insurance that will cover some or all of a worker or their bereaved family’s damages.
 Some investigation may be needed to determine whether a third party is liable, especially in cases involving catastrophic injuries or death.
 In these cases, victims or surviving family members may need the help of a personal injury attorney to help them navigate the complex issues involved in the insurance claims process.

 If a worker’s death is due to an intentional act such as homicide, a third party such as a contractor will probably not be held liable.
 Investigation and sentencing of defendants in homicide cases happens in the criminal court and will be handled by police and a state-appointed prosecutor.
 However, in some rare cases, the bereaved families of homicide victims may be able to obtain some compensation if it turns out that an institution like the Department of Corrections failed to properly supervise the killer.
-In Washington State, bereaved family members can also request help with paying for funeral expenses, grief counseling, and other damages through the Crime Victim Compensation Program.
+In Washington State, family members who have suffered the wrongful death of a loved one can also request help with paying for funeral expenses, grief counseling, and other damages through the Crime Victim Compensation Program.

 Image source: KLTA News